devtosxn/json-sniffer/README.md

 ```
 python3 main.py
 ```
-By default, the program runs in `strict` mode which means that any data type that is not defined in the poject specification will be returned as "undefined" based on the specified rules.
+By default, the program runs in `strict` mode which means that any data type that is not defined in the project specification will be returned as "undefined" based on the specified rules.

 To run the program outside of `strict` mode, which adds additional data types to compensate for the undefined types, enter the command: